Igbere

 Igbere is a suburban town in Bende local government area of Abia State of the South-Eastern geopolitical region Nigeria.
 Also popularly known and referred to as the Igbere Ebiri, the town is the core "part of Old-Bende Division of the former Eastern Nigeria".
 The people of Igbere, relating to, or characteristic of Igbere or its inhabitants and heritage are called Igberian.

 Igbere Autonomous Communities

 Igbere consists of 13 autonomous communities, namely Amakpo, Amankalu, Amaiyi, Amaoji, Amaofufe, Amaukwu, Agbo, Eziama, Ibinanta, Ibina-ukwu, Okafia, Ohumola and Umusi.
 These autonomous communities make up the great Igbere clan.
 Each community is governed by a king and the entire clan is governed traditionally by the Igbere Clan Council of Kings (Ndi Eze).

 Geographical Location

-Igbere is located 66 miles from Aba, the Commercial Hub of Abia State, approximately 106 miles from the Port Harcourt Airport, 66 miles from Owerri, 26 Miles from Umuahia, the Capital City of Abia State, 12 miles from Uzuakoli, 4 miles to Abriba and 18 miles to Ohafia.
+Igbere is located 66 mi from Aba, the Commercial Hub of Abia State, approximately 106 mi from the Port Harcourt Airport, 66 mi from Owerri, 26 mi from Umuahia, the Capital City of Abia State, 12 mi from Uzuakoli, 4 mi to Abriba and 18 mi to Ohafia.